Halgamoos/cook-and-chat/README.md

 # Cook&Chat
-*NOTE: that the code source is not provided since our app is Microsoft property.
+*NOTE: The code source is not provided since our app is Microsoft property.
 However, permission was given to show screenshots of our web app!*

 **During my Microsoft SWE internship, my team of 5 built this Web app!
 We designed and implemented a globe API, login, signup, recipe card feed, and saved events page for cooking users.**